lelegard/winkbdlayouts/README.md

 # Windows Keyboards Layouts (WKL)

-The WKL project collects a few keyboard layouts which are not, or no longer, included by default in Windows distributions.
+The WKL project collects the source code of a few keyboard layouts which are not, or no longer, included by default in Windows distributions.

 Specifically, at least on Windows 11, the Apple keyboards are not available by default and need custom mappings.
 When Windows 11 is installed as a virtual